This page in Russian

 Thus, to fire up the environment initially do the following:

-sudo aptitude install multispeech mbrola mbrola-en1 freephone enlex ru-tts rulex emacspeak
+sudo apt-get install multispeech mbrola mbrola-en1 freephone enlex ru-tts rulex emacspeak

 Of course, Emacs is assumed to be installed already or it will be pulled in by dependencies.
 If Gnome accessibility environment based on Orca screen reader is used as well, then it is strongly recommended to choose non-gtk version of Emacs to avoid possible conflicts.